xm007/Koikatsu-Modding/README.md

 Most thanks to people at English Koikatsu!
 Discord server who helped me to get into modding.Without them you could never seen such a tutorial.

-2/10:Due to Hongfire was dead,so all Hongfire links are unusable,please wait enimaroah to update his article to github.
+10/2/19:Due to Hongfire was dead,so all Hongfire links are unusable,please wait enimaroah to update his article to github.
+13/5/20:Add thumbnails to X. Useful links for quick search,add X. Modder Resources;7.
+Use Unity for mod creation,delete X. Modding tutorials created by other modders,also add the new links.

 ## Index
 [0.
 Prepare yourself](https://github.com/xm007/Koikatsu-Modding/blob/master/Index/0.%20Prepare%20yourself.md)